ConsortOrg/Consort/README.md

 # Consort

-ASCII, ANSI, and general text-based art editor
+Consort is an ASCII, ANSI, and general text-based art editor

+# Notice

+Consort is **not** free software.
+It is a source-available project.